 Use our toll calculators to learn how much your trip will cost.
 Calculate tolls for cars, trucks, vans, SUVs, RVs, commercial vehicles and tractor-trailers.

-Washington vehicle classes and definitions are shown below, along with information to pay missed tolls.
+Washington vehicle classes and definitions are shown, along with information to pay missed tolls.

 For toll pass and electronic payment information, see the section about toll passes.

 Any driver that uses a toll road or tolled express lane in Washington State is expected to pay the toll for that roadway or lane.
 In Washington State, the tolls are set by the State Tolling Authority of the Washington State Transportation Commission, an agency designated by the state legislature to operate under the auspices of the Washington State Department Of Transportation, known locally as WSDOT.

 See below for additional information about toll classes and paying violations.